Three words for ‘almost’ in Chinese – Using “差点儿”,“几乎”and“差不多”

 I almost failed to catch the train.

-Sometimes we succeed, but sometimes we reach the ninety-ninth step, and unfortunately fail in the end.
-In this case, adding 差点儿(chà diǎnr) and几乎(jīhū) makes the sentence negative, meaning that something almost happened, but didn’t in the end.
-Theses sentences often express pity and regret.
-When describing something that we wanted to happen, 差点儿is used more often.
+Sometimes we succeed, but other times we come so close yet unfortunately fail.
+In these situations, we add 差点儿 (chà diǎnr) and 几乎 (jīhū) to make the sentence negative, expressing the idea that something almost happened but didn’t in the end.
+Such sentences often convey a sense of regret and disappointment.
+When describing something we wanted to happen, 差点儿 (chà diǎnr) is used more frequently.

 I almost bought that limited edition watch.